 There are many different types of bay window blinds and finding the right solution depends on; your room, window and your needs or wants in terms of light and privacy.
-If you are confused about which are the best blinds for bay windows, here’s our quick guide to the different types of blinds for bay windows you can choose from.
+If you are confused about which are the best blinds for bay windows, here’s our quick guide to the different types of modern bay window blinds you can choose from.
+We have many ideas for your bay window blinds, whether it be Venetian blinds, vertical or the roller for your bay window there is a range that can suit your taste, based on your light and privacy requirements.
 This information also applies to bow window blinds, so please continue reading for advice on choosing both bow window blinds and bay window blinds.

 Bay windows might be an extremely attractive feature but if they contain three or more panes and, especially if they’re at the front of your home, they provide opportunities for nosy people to peer in.
 Vertical blinds for bay windows are a great option if this is the case because the slats can be tilted to stop people from looking in without sacrificing the ample amounts of light provided by bay windows in the first place.
 Vertical blinds for bay windows can look both stunning and subtle, providing the perfect solution for a variety of window settings.
 Our patterned vertical blinds could help to create a feature of your window and emphasise your existing decor and colour schemes.
 If you’re going for a more neutral scheme to blend in with your decor and create a subtle effect, try our Vanilla Vertical Blind, which will create a very attractive look.

-Bay windows are designed to increase the natural flow of light into your home and provide views you don’t have from normal windows.
-Pick out lightweight and light coloured roller blinds such as our Grey roller blind or Smokey Blue roller blind in order to emphasise the look of your window but still allow sunlight to gently filter into the room.
+Modern bay windows are designed to increase the natural flow of light into your home and provide views you don’t have from normal windows.
+Pick out lightweight and light coloured roller blinds such as our grey roller blind or smokey blue roller blind in order to emphasise the look of your window but still allow sunlight to gently filter into the room.
 Bay windows also help to make your room look bigger and more spacious so bay window blinds work better in lighter colours to maintain this effect.

 Bay windows contain a much larger surface area of glass than traditional windows so there is a chance that greater amounts of heat will escape.
 Roller blinds, in particular, will help to retain the heat in your home during the winter and reflect heat in the summer.

 Perfect Fit Venetian Blinds for bay windows are another great option.
-They can be clipped into PVC window frames and we can turn the blinds into an integral part of the window, leaving the windowsill and window area clutter free.
-Each panel of the blind can be opened individually or drawn at different levels depending on the position of the light.
-Perfect fit blinds can be installed without affecting the overall look of your bay window or room and blend seamlessly into the decor.
+They can be clipped into PVC window frames and we can turn the blinds into an integral part of the window, leaving the windowsill and window area clutter-free.
+Each panel of the blind can be opened individually or drawn at different levels depending on the position of the light. off can be installed without affecting the overall look of your bay window or room and blend seamlessly into the decor.